dmbarbour/glas/docs/GlasCLI.md

 In context of the command line, this process starts with `init:["List", "Of", "Args"]` and terminates by returning `halt:ExitCode`.
 The ExitCode should represent a small integer, with zero representing success and anything else a failure.
 If the step function returns `step:State` then computation continues with the same value as input to the next step.

 If the step fails, any effects are aborted then the step is retried.
 Ideally, it is retried after some change to the effectful inputs, to avoid predictably computing failure.
 This provides a lightweight basis for programming reactive systems.

-*Note:* We might eventually support alternative interpretations of the program, indicated by annotations.
-But the 'do' field should always be a basic glas program.

 ### Application Macros